Bigaston/easy-bot/README.md

 ```

 ### Options
-You can define some option of the bot in the JSON text :
+You may define some bot settings in the JSON doc:
 - \*`@prefix@` : The prefix to detect the commands
 - \*`@token@` : The Discord token of your bot